 3. Sajdah – Prostration:

-Sajdah i.e. prostration is the most important part of Salaah.
+Sajdah i.e. prostration is the most important part of Salah.

 a.
 Electrostatic charges:

 Daily people are subjected to electrostatic charges from the atmosphere.
 These charges are precipitated on the central nervous system which becomes super saturated.
-If these extra charges are not got rid of he may have head-ache, neck-ache, muscle spasms, etc.,
+If these extra charges are not got rid of we may have headache, neckache, muscle spasms, etc.

 The best way to get rid of these electrostatic charges is by dissipating them and discharging them out of the body.
-As a heavy electric appliance requires a three pin plug, the third pin and wire for grounding and earthing, similarly a human being have to earth these charges on the ground.
+As a heavy electric appliance requires a three pin plug, the third pin and wire for grounding and earthing, similarly a human being has to earth these charges on the ground.
 He has to put his forehead on the ground.
 There will be maximum dissipation of the extra electrostatic charges from the brain and the central nervous system into the ground.
-You will not get a shock, if you put your hand beneath the prayer mat, under your forehead.
-In sajdah the forehead is put on the ground, because the thinking capacity of the brain is in the fore lobe and not at the top of the head.
-Hence we receive peace of mind and soul by prostrating during our five daily prayers.
-One also gets peace and relaxation.
+In Sajdah the forehead is put on the ground, because the thinking capacity of the brain is in the fore lobe and not at the top of the head.
+Hence we receive peace and relaxation of mind and soul by prostrating during our five daily prayers.

 b.
 Increased blood supply to brain:

-During Sajdah the blood supply to the brain is increased which is beneficial to the brain.
+During Sajdah, the blood supply to the brain is increased which is beneficial to the mind.

 c.
 Increase blood supply to the face:

-During Sajdah the blood supply to the face is increased which promotes facial circulation especially in the cold season.
-It may also help to avoid Fibrositis and chilblains by increase of blood flow to face and neck.
-For more details how Sajdah helps Read this Sajdah has plenty of medical advantages
+During Sajdah, the blood supply to the face is increased which promotes facial circulation especially in the cold season.
+It may also help to avoid fibrositis (muscle pain and tenderness) and chilblains (skin sores or bumps that occur after exposure to very cold temperatures) by increase of blood flow to face and neck.

 d.
 Drainage of paranasal air sinuses face:

-Five times regular sujud (prostration) helps in drainage of paranasal air sinuses.
-The maxillary air sinus has its estium at its upper and medial part and bending of the body will be like tilting a pot containing fluid.
-Normally due to the continuous erect posture throughout the day, the maxillary air sinus cannot be drained and a person suffering from maxillary sinusitus usually gets afternoon headache.
+Five times regular Sujud (prostration) helps in drainage of paranasal air sinuses.
+The maxillary air sinus has its ostium at its upper and medial part and bending of the body will be like tilting a pot containing fluid.
+Normally due to the continuous erect posture throughout the day, the maxillary air sinus cannot be drained and a person suffering from maxillary sinusitis usually gets afternoon headache.

-Similarly the frontal, sphenoidal , and ethmoidal sinuses drain better during the various postures of salaah.
+Similarly the frontal, sphenoidal , and ethmoidal sinuses drain better during the various postures of Salah.

 e.
 Drainage of the bronchial tree: